jamesboblak-school/event-architect/README.md

 ## Usage

-* Event Architect will soon leap instantly to a new Member's aid by offering a live, local events feed from the API at TicketMaster.com.
+* Event Architect will soon add to a new Member's aid by offering a live, local events feed from the API at TicketMaster.com.
 * Following an event allows you to create a new party on your Member Dashboard.
+* Search using (List.js)[https://listjs.com/] and (Browserify)[https://browserify.org/].
+Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
 * Invite attendees to the Event Planning Page and they can join in adding details to help organize your party.
 * Follow other Members and join them to organize future Event-going parties.
-Your Member Dashboard stores all your Events, and all your contacts (Members you are following, and those who are following you).
+* Your Member Dashboard stores all your Events, and all your contacts (Members you are following, and those who are following you).
 * Read and post Details to the event pages you are following.
 * Chat live soon with your Event Architect Contacts through your own private Socket.io channel!
 * Acces all information quicky and easily with the aid of List.js functionality, including auto-complete, and elastic-serch.